Synaptica

 filtered = filter_by_quality(results)

-4.3 Essay Synthesis and Style Enforcement
+4.3 Essay Synthesis and Natural Reasoning

 # Style enforcement loop